Multimodal Data Integration for Oncology in the Era of Deep Neural Networks: A Review: Transformer s in MML

 Transformers have been successfully applied to various tasks in oncology, including cancer screening, diagnosis, prognosis, treatment selection, and prediction of clinical variables \cite{boehm2021harnessing, shao2021transmil, TransConver, NSCLCGNNTransformer, MCAT}.
 For instance, a Transformer-based model was used to predict the presence and grade of breast cancer using a combination of imaging and genomics data \cite{boehm2021harnessing}.
-Transmil \cite{shao2021transmil} was a transformer model proposed to process histopathology images using self-attention to learn and classify the correlation between multiple instances.
+TransMIL \cite{shao2021transmil}, a Transformer model, was proposed to process histopathology images using self-attention to learn and classify histopathology slides by overcoming the challenges faced by multi-instance learning (MIL).
 Recently, a Transformer and convolution parallel network, TransConv \cite{TransConver}, was proposed for automatic brain tumor segmentation using MRI data.
 Transformers and GNNs have also been combined in MML for early-stage NSCLC prognostic prediction using the patient's clinical and pathological features and by modeling the patient's physiological network \cite{NSCLCGNNTransformer}.
-Similarly, a multimodal co-attention Transformer was proposed for survival prediction using WSIs\cite{MCAT} by learning from the image and genomic sequences and using the co-attention mechanism to learn the interactions between the two data modalities \cite{MCAT}.
+Similarly, a multimodal co-attention Transformer was proposed for survival prediction using WSIs and genomic sequences \cite{MCAT}.
+The authors used a co-attention mechanism to learn the interactions between the two data modalities.